compulim/generator-azure-web-app/README.md

 Before packing the project, make sure your current build is up-to-date, or run `npm run build`.

-## Advanced: Deployment

-There are few ways for deployment:

-* Manual deploy to any Node.js capable server
-  * Simply copy `dist/iisapp` folder to your server and run `server.js`
-* Continuous deployment to Azure Web App
-  * Recommended for agile teams
-* Manual deploy to Azure Web App
-  * Recommended for projects that requires release management
-* Manual deploy to IIS

-### Continuous deployment for Azure Web App
+## Advanced: Continuous deployment for Azure Web App

 This project can be deployed to [Azure Web App](https://azure.microsoft.com/en-us/services/app-service/web/) using continuous deployment with GitHub.
 Azure Web App is powered by [Project Kudu](https://github.com/projectkudu/kudu).